 I haven’t linked to any pages that are NSFW.
 So, if there is no link for a party described below, try Googling it (or drop me an email).

-I’m a big fan of Crossbreed (2022 update: these events have ended), which is very trans+ and queer-friendly.
+I’m a big fan of Joyride, which is very trans+ and queer-friendly.
 Their parties combine dancefloors, play spaces and kink equipment and happen across the UK.
 Be warned, their events in London can be as large as 1,500 people (these ones happen at Fabric).
 Klub Verboten is the way to go if you’re after a party with a strong kink focus.
 Make sure you dress to impress, as their door staff are notoriously picky.